SoftSec-KAIST/SURI/README.md

 ### 3.2 Generate Ground Truth

+Once SPEC CPU benchmark binaries are built, you need to generate ground truth for measuring the instrumentation code size overhead of SURI (see [# 2.1 Overhead Incurred by SURI (Section 4.3.1)](#21-overhead-incurred-by-suri-section-431)).
-To measure the overhead of SURI, as described in Section 4.3.1 of our paper, we used Reassessor [1] to extract the ground truth of target binaries.
-You need to install Reassessor before proceeding.
-You can install it using the provided an install script included in this artifact:
+We used Reassessor [1] to generate the ground truth from the binaries.
+You can install Reassessor using the provided an install script included in this artifact:
 ```
 $ /bin/bash ./install.sh
 ```

-After Reassessor is installed, you can generate ground truth from our dataset using these commands (see below Section if you want to know what setA and setC are):
+After Reassessor is installed, you can generate ground truth from our dataset using these commands (see [Run Experiments](#run-experiments) if you want to know what setA and setC are):
 ```
 $ python3 make_gt.py setA
 $ python3 make_gt.py setC
 ```

-Note that you don't need to run the above command if you downloaded our dataset from Zenodo and you don't have your own SPEC benchmark, because our dataset already include ground truth for Coreutils and Binutils binaries.

 ## Usage